The Overbigging enclosure – an ‘elaborate and rather enigmatic monument’

 A four-metre-wide pit, west of the enclosure’s centre, was visible in the geophysical scan results, as well as several smaller pits inside and outside.
 [2]

 That we do not know, but just inside the entrance is a raised area, almost square-shaped, and measuring about 25 metres across.
 Without excavation, what this represents is unclear, but it does seem there was something substantial within.
-Two curvilinear features were also noted but these may reflect the natural topography.

 Are we looking at another monumental Ness-type building, as has been proposed for both the Stones of Stenness and the Ring of Bookan?
 Or something entirely different?
+Two curvilinear features were also noted, but these may reflect the natural topography.

 And how does Overbigging relate to Maeshowe?
-Was it contemporary or a much later addition to the Neolithic landscape?
+Was it contemporary or a much later addition to the landscape?

 Despite its obvious henge-like features and proximity to Maeshowe, the nature of the entrance arrangement is reminiscent of Iron Age enclosures: